English Learner (EL) Program

 Special Education

 When English learners have a disability, students are eligible for both English learner services as well as special education services.
-Some of these students will take an alternate assessment called the WIDA Alternate ACCESS for ELLs.
+Some of these students will take an alternate assessment called the WIDA Alternate ACCESS.
 Students can be eligible for exit when they score a P2.

 Formerly English Learners